UoA-Maker-Club/smart-lanterns/README.md

 # Smart Lanterns

-## Presented by GSDC and Maker Club UOA
+## Presented by GSDC and Maker Club UoA

 ## `Introduction`